PromiseGameFi/Somnia-sample-project/SomniaDataStream/ReadMe.md

-# Somnia Space Raiders 🚀
+# Somnia Data Stream Platformer 🎮

-A real-time multiplayer space shooter game built with **Somnia Data Streams** to demonstrate the power of reactive blockchain programming.
+A real-time 2D platformer game built with **Somnia Data Streams** to demonstrate the power of reactive blockchain programming.
 This project showcases how to build engaging, real-time applications that leverage blockchain technology for enhanced gameplay experiences.

 ## 🎮 Game Overview

-**Somnia Space Raiders** is an action-packed 3D space shooter where players:
+**Somnia Data Stream Platformer** is an action-packed 2D platformer where players:
-- Navigate through space in real-time
+- Navigate through platform-based levels
-- Battle AI enemies with various weapon systems
+- Battle AI enemies with various attack patterns
-- Collect power-ups to enhance abilities
+- Collect power-ups and items
-- Compete on live leaderboards
+- Experience real-time blockchain data visualization
-- Earn achievements tracked on-chain
+- See live blockchain events as visual effects

 ## 🌟 Key Features